Contact

 Response expectations

 The Wellpump Authority office processes correspondence on a structured review cycle.
-Listing submissions and corrections receive acknowledgment in a timely manner of receipt.
+Provider submissions and corrections receive acknowledgment in a timely manner of receipt.
 Editorial reviews involving regulatory documentation — such as license status disputes or disciplinary citations — require up to 15 business days due to cross-referencing with state licensing databases.

 Inquiries submitted without a license number or issuing authority will be placed in a secondary queue and may not receive a response until the missing information is supplied.
 Anonymous submissions are reviewed at editorial discretion and do not receive confirmatory responses.

-The directory does not provide legal interpretations of licensing requirements, nor does it adjudicate disputes between contractors and clients.
+The provider network does not provide legal interpretations of licensing requirements, nor does it adjudicate disputes between contractors and clients.
 Licensing enforcement authority rests with state-level agencies — for example, groundwater contractor licensing in Texas falls under the Texas Department of Licensing and Regulation (TDLR), while California administers water well driller licenses through the California Department of Water Resources.
 Federal oversight of public water system standards operates under the Safe Drinking Water Act (42 U.S.C. § 300f et seq.), administered by the U.S. Environmental Protection Agency.
-Permit and inspection requirements for individual water wells are governed at the state and county level, not by this directory.
+Permit and inspection requirements for individual water wells are governed at the state and county level, not by this provider network.

 Additional contact options

-Professionals seeking to understand how directory classifications are structured — including distinctions between submersible pump contractors, jet pump specialists, and well rehabilitation service providers — should consult the How to Use This Wellpump Resource page.
+Professionals seeking to understand how provider network classifications are structured — including distinctions between submersible pump contractors, jet pump specialists, and well rehabilitation service providers — should consult the How to Use This Wellpump Resource page.
 That reference outlines the classification framework and the qualification standards used to assign service categories.

 For inquiries related to the broader plumbing services sector outside the well pump vertical, the parent reference network at plumbingservicesauthority.com covers licensed plumbing professionals across overlapping service categories.